As is the case for so many performance companies across the country, NYDC has been affected by the Coronavirus pandemic.

-3. Why are the workshops online this year?
+2. Why are some of the workshops online this year?

-Our final audition for NYDC usually happens at Sadler’s Wells and is a full day or workshops and classes.
-Due to varying restrictions across the country we have decided that in order to make sure NYDC is accessible to you, regardless of where you live, our final audition would also be online.
+We love to meet people from all over the country and have decided that in order to make sure NYDC is accessible to you, regardless of where you live, some of our workshops would be online as well as in-person.
 We have been working hard to ensure that you can still have the same experience even if you are dancing in your own home.